vladikk/markdown-to-cv/vladikk.md

 ---

+## Books and Publications

+### Balancing Coupling in Software Design (Addison Wesley, 2022 WIP)
+Microservices become immensely popular because it promised to help organizations build loosely-coupled systems that allow for fast, easy change.
+But microservices systems haven't always kept that promise.
+This book identifies the deeper problem -- how software architects and designers approach coupling and introduces an important new approach for creating more successful designs whether you use microservices or not.
+This book is a work in progress and is [expected to be published in Q2 of 2022](https://www.amazon.com/Balancing-Coupling-Software-Design-Addison-wesley/dp/0137353480).

+### Learning Domain-Driven Design (O'Reilly, 2021)
+[Learning Domain-Driven Design](https://www.amazon.com/Learning-Domain-Driven-Design-Aligning-Architecture/dp/1098100131) provides all the knowledge necessary for leveraging the domain-driven design methodology in day-to-day work.
+The book puts strong emphasis on real-life contexts, such as using the methodology in brown-field projects, and other challenging scenarios.

+### What is Domain-Driven Design?
+(O'Reilly, 2019)
+[The "What is Domain-Driven Design?" book](https://learning.oreilly.com/library/view/what-is-domain-driven/9781492057802/) explains the core ideas and principles of domain-driven design.
+The book's unique characteristic, is that it does it in fewer than 100 pages, making it possible for anyone to get into the methodology in under two hours.

+### DDD: The First 15 Years (Leanpub, 2018)
+I co-authored this [book](https://leanpub.com/ddd_first_15_years), alongside Martin Fowler, Mel Conway, Rebecca Wirfs-Brock, and other industry leaders.
+I shared my 7 years long story of implementing Domain-Driven Design and Microservices-based architectures.

+### Devops: Exploring the Value of Microblogging, Cutter IT, Jan 2012

 ## Public Speaking
+* Balancing Coupling in Distributed Systems (DDD Europe)
-* Microservices: The Advanced Basics (DDDx, MuCon London, KanDDDinsky)
+* Microservices, Bounded Contexts, and Everything in Between (DDDx, MuCon London, KanDDDinsky, O'Reilly SACon)
 * 7 Years of Domain-Driven Design (O'Reilly SACon, DDD Europe, NDC Sydney, Code Europe, and more)
-* The Dark Side of Messaging (NDC Minnesota, MuCon London)
+* The Dark Side of Messaging (NDC Minnesota, MuCon London, Build Stuff, O'Reilly SACon)
 * Polyglot Persistence via CQRS (Big Data Moscow)
-* Testing Software Architecture (TestCon Moscow)
+* Testing Software Architecture (TestCon Moscow, Rolling Scopes)
 * How to Tame Test-Driven Development (TestCon Moscow, ISTA)
 * [Full speaking profile: http://vladikk.com/page/speaking](http://vladikk.com/page/speaking)

+## Blog
+[vladikk.com](https://vladikk.com) - Software architecture and other related topics

-## Books and Publications
+## Education
-### DDD: The First 15 Years
+### The Open University of Israel
-I participated in this book, alongside Martin Fowler, Mel Conway, Rebecca Wirfs-Brock, and other industry leaders.
-In it I shared my 7 years long story of implementing Domain-Driven Design and Microservices-based architectures.

-### What is Domain-Driven Design?
-(WIP)

-### Devops: Exploring the Value of Microblogging, Cutter IT, Jan 2012
+Dual Major, Management and Computer Sciences, 2011 (with *distinction*)

 ## Languages
 * English - Fluent